3 Cheap German Comfort Meals I Always Come Back To When Life Feels Overwhelming

 Perfect aesthetics.

-Some of the happiest moments in my childhood were incredibly ordinary.
+But honestly some of the happiest moments in my childhood were incredibly ordinary.

 Soup on the stove.